Sue Merrilees is an advisor at the Science Philanthropy Alliance

 A Golden Opportunity

-It is comforting to know we have such talented individuals and teams dedicated to raising funding for basic science.
+It is comforting to know we have such talented individuals and teams dedicated to raising funding for discovery science.